 This database generates various ‘reports’, that is, selections of information about happiness presented in an easy to overview way.
 Reports can be downloaded as a file and printed on paper.
-They can be cited as separate publications.
+They can be cited as a separate publication.

 These reports present an overview of all findings in a particular nation, such as France.
 The reports give an overview of level and trend of happiness in the nation and provide links to all distributional findings and correlational findings.

 Rank reports of Happiness in Nations